beacon-biosignals/StableHashTraits.jl/README.md

 This package can be useful when:
 - you want to be ensure the hash value will not change when you update Julia or start a new session, OR
 - you want to compute a hash for an object that does not have `hash` defined.
+- you want to customize how the hash works within a specific context

 This is useful for content-addressed caching, in which e.g. some function of a value is stored at a location determined by a hash.
 Given the value, one can recompute the hash to determine where to look to see if the function evaluation on that value has already been cached.